Urchindog/Urchindog.github.io/index.md

  Shanghai University Of Engineering Science , Shanghai 2019 - Jul.
 2021(expected)

-- Bachelor of Control Engineering
+- Bachelor of Control Engineering（Now，majoring in Target location and tracking based on wireless sensor）

 ## Award